AMA National Conference 2019 – We Want To Hear Your Voice

 - Medical Workforce – how we deal with an oversupply of doctors, the maldistribution of doctors, and how we can make vocational training work best for all Australian communities in need of quality medical care.

-Following the outstanding success of our very first grassroots policy development debates ‘from the floor of conference’, the popular Conference delegate policy debates are happening again this year.
-We asked our local members via the State and Territory AMAs to submit policy debate topics to be discussed by delegates ‘live’ at Conference.
+Following the outstanding success last year of our very first grassroots policy development debates ‘from the floor of conference’, we are doing it again this year.
+We asked our members via the State and Territory AMAs to submit policy debate topics to be discussed by delegates ‘live’ at Conference.
 Everybody and anybody can have their say.
-But you must come to Conference to share your views and opinions.
 This is AMA democracy at work.

 The policy debate topics this year include: